sizhewang1130/3guys/README.md

 ```

-## Data <a name="section2"></a>
+## Section2 <a name="section2"></a>
 Our main data sources are Yahoo Finance and layoff data from kaggle.
-Our research target mainly focus on American companies.
-To acquire adj close price in each firms, we merged tickers in layoff data and Yahoo Finance data.
-Then, we use the .pct_change() to calculate return.
+To acquire adj close price and daily return for each firms, we first set up the start time and end time, after that, we use the .pct_change to get daily return.
+After we got the daily return, we merge it with layoff data, and we save this dataset as ‘newdata.csv’.

-### Subsection 1 <a name="subsec2-1"></a>
-This is a subsection, formatted in heading 3 style

-### Subsection 2 <a name="subsec2-2"></a>
-This is a subsection, formatted in heading 3 style
+During the period under investigation, we downloaded the daily prices of the S&P 500 stock market index and calculated the daily return for each day using the same method.
+We then calculated the daily return for each company and subtracted the daily return of the S&P 500 from it, resulting in a difference between the two.
+We also took the logarithm of this difference and Laid_Off_Count, which allowed us to better analyze the data and identify patterns or trends

 ## Analysis Section <a name="section3"></a>